travis-ci/travis-ci.github.com/blog/_posts/2013-02-12-security-improvement-db-encryption.md

 The next thing on our security improvements list is to change a way secure environments work.
 Currently we send the decrypted config directly to workers which works fine, but it creates unnecassery risk of leaking the information somewhere along the way.
-The much better solution would be to decrypt the data only when needed at the last possible step using some kind of API, which would also provide us information on any access to such data.
+One solution that we discuss is to decrypt the data only when needed at the last possible step using some kind of API, which would also provide us information on any access to such data.
+However we still need to discuss this more and hash out the details.